jetpad/BrainTracker/readme.md

+# ATTENTION #
+This application is not current functional and requires your own dropbox app license if you attempt to run it anyway.

+---
-# Reaction Time Tracker UI
+### Reaction Time Tracker

-This adds a browser based user interface to Seth Roberts' (http://blog.sethroberts.net) reaction time tracking software.

-This applications lets you track your reaction speed over time.
+This applications tracks your reaction speed over time.
 Reaction speed is an indicator of the health of your brain and by proxy, the health of your whole body.
-Using this application will let you see how diet and lifestyle changes effect your health.
+Using this application will help you see how diet and lifestyle changes effect your health.
+This application requires a dropbox account.
+Your reaction time data is saved in a private app location in your account and does not have access to any of your other dropbox files.

+Features

+- The reaction test works using either the keyboard, mouse/trackpad or touch screen.
+- It saves the application data to dropbox.
+That lets you run tests from multiple devices and locations while the data is all collected in one account.

+It originally began as a browser based user interface to Seth Roberts' (http://blog.sethroberts.net) reaction time tracking software.
+It can run independently of his software or the data can be exported/import into his R application using the R package XYZ_TO_BE_CREATED_AT_A_LATER_DATE.

 ---
-### Steps to install

-- First, install R from http://www.r-project.org

-- Open your workspace Rdata file (from Seth) into R.

-- To install the UI into your R workspace, type these commands into the R console.

-    	library(devtools)
-    	library(opencpu)
-    	install_github("braintracker", "jetpad")
-    	library(braintracker)

-### Steps to run

-- Type this command into the R console to start the application in your browser.

-		opencpu$browse("/library/braintracker/www")

----
-## Supported Browsers
+### Supported Browsers
 (This is limited by angular-bootstrap)

   - Chrome (stable and canary channel)